-Weekly, completed in small groups (assigned by me).
+Weekly, completed in small groups (assigned by instructor).
 The purpose of working challenging problems as a group is to help you learn via cooperation, communication and support among your classmates as you push the limits of your knowledge.
-You are required to attend your Discussion on Zoom to work with your assigned group.
-Each group submits one copy of their work by the end of the discussion period.
-If the work is not acceptable - for example, it contains one or more major errors or omissions - your group has one chance to resubmit revised work for each quiz by the specified deadline.
-Revisions must include an explanation of any errors and corrections that were made.
-Group quiz content will include challenging free-response problems at the level of the Mastery Objectives in order to help you prepare for the grading standards upon which you will be tested individually.
-There are no make-up quizzes.
+You are required to attend your scheduled discussion to work with your assigned group, and each group submits one copy of their work at the end of the discussion period.
+Participating group members will receive Completion credit if the work they submit includes a meaningful attempt at completing all of the problems.
+At least three times during the semester each group will be asked to prepare an answer key with explanations to be posted for the entire class.
+Participating group members will receive Explanation Key credit if the answer key includes completely correct work along with explanations of the concepts applied to solve the problems.
+Group quiz content will include multiple-choice and challenging free-response problems at the level of the Mastery Objectives in order to help you prepare for the grading standards upon which you will be tested individually.
+No make-up quizzes: the course grading system is designed to accommodate an unavoidable absence.